ExcaliburZero/weather-display-server/README.md

   * `port` - The port that the webpage will be served on, entered as a number.
 Defaults to `8001`.

 ## License
-Weather Display Server is availible under [The MIT License](http://opensource.org/licenses/MIT), see the `LICENSE` file for more information.
+The source code of Weather Display Server is availible under [The MIT License](http://opensource.org/licenses/MIT), see the `LICENSE` file for more information.

+Any images or other media included with Weather Display Sever are availible under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/), see the `LICENSE` file for more information.